mustafakaya/aks-network-security/README.md

 # Azure Kubernetes Service : Network Security Recommendations

 Network security recommendations focus on specifying which network protocols, TCP/UDP ports, and network connected services are allowed or denied access to Azure services.
-We have to ensure that all Virtual Network subnet deployments have a Network Security Group applied with network access controls specific to your application's trusted ports and sources.

 We have two network options for AKS cluster network which are kubenet and Azure CNI.
 Kubenet is default and simple network plugin for AKS clusters and typically used together with a cloud provider.
 With kubenet, nodes get an IP address from the Azure virtual network subnet and pods receive an IP address from a logically different address space.
 With Azure CNI, every pods get an IP address from the subnet and can be accessed directly.
 Kubenet is basic networking and Azure CNI is advanced networking.